camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 See the [Logging level parameters]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#logLevelBpmnStackTrace" >}}) section for details.
 Additionally, you can find out more about logging in the [Logging User Guide]({{< ref "/user-guide/logging.md" >}}) section.

+# Adjusted class structure for Expression Language handling

+To provide a more convenient pluggability of the [Unified Expression Language (EL)]({{< ref "/user-guide/process-engine/expression-language.md" >}}) used in the engine, the structure of related classes changes with Camunda Platform 7.18.
+The `ExpressionManager` class is now a Java `Interface` that needs to be implemented to provide a custom expression manager for the EL of your choice.
+If you still want to extend the default JUEL-based expression manager, you can subclass the new `JuelExpressionManager` class.

+Additionally, if you want your custom expression manager to be available in the DMN Engine, you can implement the new `ElProviderCompatible` interface in your expression manager as well.
+The process engine configuration will then take care of passing on your expression manager to the DMN Engine.
+The `JuelExpressionManager` already implements this interface as well.